Graft-versus-host disease

 GVHD; Bone marrow transplant - graft-versus-host disease; Stem cell transplant - graft-versus-host disease; Allogeneic transplant - GVHD

-Graft-versus-host disease (GVHD) is a life-threatening complication that can occur after certain stem cell or bone marrow transplants.
+Graft-versus-host disease (GVHD) is a potentially life-threatening complication that can occur after certain stem cell or bone marrow transplants.

 Causes

-GVHD may occur after a bone marrow, or stem cell, transplant in which someone receives bone marrow tissue or cells from a donor.
+GVHD may occur after a bone marrow or stem cell transplant in which someone receives bone marrow tissue or cells from a donor.
 This type of transplant is called allogeneic.
 The new, transplanted cells regard the recipient's body as foreign.
 When this happens, the cells attack the recipient's body.

 GVHD does not occur when people receive their own cells.
 This type of transplant is called autologous.